-- 6.1.3.3 Seeking opportunities outside the classroom to enhance student learning of the subject matter. - 6.1.3.4 The ability to lead, promote, and/or participate in successful credit-bearing experiences in international education and global engagement.
+- 6.1.3.3 Seeking opportunities outside the classroom to enhance student learning of the subject matter. - 6.1.3.4 The ability to lead, promote, and/or participate in successful credit-bearing experiences in community engagement, service-learning, faculty-sponsored/mentored research, and global education. - 6.1.3.5 Ability to create an inclusive and respectful environment.